egroshev/nvme_hctm_throttle/README.md

 # nvme-cli command line input (manually setting without the need of set_min_tmt.sh)
 ### EXAMPLE (nvme-cli 2.1+):
+  #### Identify your NVMe SSD device (match it to the MN Model number on your SSD sticker).
+    sudo nvme list
   #### Check if HCTM is supported (1), and minimum and maximum accepted TMT temperatures.
     sudo nvme id-ctrl /dev/nvme0 -o json | jq -r '"\(.hctma) \(.mntmt) \(.mxtmt)"'
   #### Get Default TMT1 and TMT2 values